SM 25x250 [2xM8] / N52 - magnetic roller

 - They do not lose their strength (of the magnet).
 After approximately 10 years, their power decreases by only ~1% (theoretically),

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: